-33. Violent Conduct

-Students may be expelled for up to one school year for committing an act at school, on other school property, at an interscholastic competition, extracurricular event, or any other school program, or directing an act at a Board official or employee, regardless of where or when that act may occur, or their property that would be a criminal offense if committed by an adult and results in serious physical harm to person(s) or property.

-34. Improper Dress

-Clothing may not include words or visuals that are lewd, obscene, disruptive, abusive, or discriminatory, or that advertise drugs, alcohol or tobacco.
+- 33. Violent Conduct Students may be expelled for up to one school year for committing an act at school, on other school property, at an interscholastic competition, extracurricular event, or any other school program, or directing an act at a Board official or employee, regardless of where or when that act may occur, or their property that would be a criminal offense if committed by an adult and results in serious physical harm to person(s) or property. - 34.
+Improper Dress Clothing may not include words or visuals that are lewd, obscene, disruptive, abusive, or discriminatory, or that advertise drugs, alcohol or tobacco.
 Dress or grooming that is disruptive of the classroom or school atmosphere is not allowed.
-Shoes must be worn at all times for health and safety reasons.
-Please see the Student Dress Code on page 38.

-35. Careless or Reckless Driving

-Driving on school property in such a manner as to endanger persons or property.

-36. Burglary

-Entering a building or a specific area of a building without consent and with intent to commit a crime, or entering a building without consent and committing a crime.

-37. Fighting

-Engaging in adversarial physical contact (differentiated from poking, pushing, shoving or scuffling) in which one or the other party(ies) or both contributed to the situation by verbally instigating a fight and/or physical action.
-Promoting or instigating a fight (i.e., contributing to a fight verbally or through behavior).

-38. Lighting Incendiary Devices

-Unauthorized igniting of matches, lighters and other devices that produce flames.
+Shoes must be worn at all times for health and safety reasons. - 35.
+Careless or Reckless Driving Driving on school property in such a manner as to endanger persons or property is prohibited.
+Students may lose driving privileges for unsafe driving behavior. - 36.Burglary Entering a building or a specific area of a building without consent and with intent to commit a crime, or entering a building without consent and committing a crime is prohibited. - 37.
+Fighting Engaging in adversarial physical contact (differentiated from poking, pushing, shoving or scuffling) in which one or the other party(ies) or both contributed to the situation by verbally instigating a fight and/or physical action is prohibited.
+Promoting or instigating a fight (i.e., contributing to a fight verbally or through behavior) is also prohibited. - 38.
+Lighting Incendiary Devices Unauthorized igniting of matches, lighters and other devices that produce flames is prohibited.

-39. Possession of Pornography

-Possessing sexually explicit material.

-40. Unauthorized use of vehicles

-Occupying or using vehicles during school hours without parental permission and/or school authorization.
+- 39. Possession and/or distribution of Pornography Possessing and/or distribution of sexually explicit material is prohibited.
+This includes, but is not limited to "sexting". - 40.
+Unauthorized use of vehicles - Occupying or using vehicles during school hours without parental permission and/or school authorization is prohibited.